tamunoWoks/git_notes/README.md

 - Keep commits small and focused.
 Each commit should represent a single logical change.
 - Use meaningful commit messages that explain why the change was made, not just what was changed.
 - If you forget to include a file in your commit, use git commit --amend to fix it.

+## 5. git status
+The git status command is one of the most frequently used Git commands.
+It provides a summary of the current state of your working directory and staging area.
+This includes information about which files are staged, unstaged, untracked, or have conflicts.
+It’s a great way to see what changes Git is tracking and what actions you might need to take next.